-EV charger incentives & rebates: Find out how to save on a charger install at home
+EV charger incentives & rebates: How to save big on your home installation

 Key takeaways

-The federal EV charger tax credit is only available to those who live in a rural or low-income area.
+The federal tax credit is only available to those who live in a rural or low-income area.

 Many utility companies and some state governments also offer tax credits, rebates, and other incentives for installing EV chargers.